Ayushmann Khurrana: 2017–2020: Established actor

-2021–present
+2021–2022: Setback

 In 2021, Khurrana played a bodybuilder who falls in love with a trans woman in Abhishek Kapoor's romantic comedy Chandigarh Kare Aashiqui.
 He then reunited with Sinha for the Northeast India-based Anek (2022).
 Khurrana next headlined Anubhuti Kashyap's medical drama, Doctor G (2022), with Rakul Preet Singh and Shefali Shah, and starred in Aanand L. Rai's production, An Action Hero, directed by Anirudh Iyer.
 Despite positive reviews, none of these films performed well at the box office.